joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 == Changelog ==

-1.6.1: restore php 5.6 compatibility
+1.6.1: restore php 5.6 and use of query string compatibility

 1.6.0: add force-redirect option